Reetryyy/oneline/README.md

-# Online Scripts for Deployed Applications
+# Oneline Scripts for Deployed Applications

 This repository contains scripts for deploying various applications on different operating systems.